Appendix H — Changes in the third edition

 - ADD a clear statement about the differences between the land surface, the soil surface, and the soil mineral surface

-- ADD separate instructions for recording horizon depths, based on whether a large section of profile is visible and on whether detailed assessment is desired (12.5 Boundary distinctness)
+- ADD separate instructions for recording horizon depths, based on whether a large section of profile is visible and on whether detailed assessment is desired (Boundary distinctness)

-- CHANGE Boundary shape by making ‘occluded’ its own option rather than a modifier placed on the other four categories.
+- CHANGE boundary shape by making ‘occluded’ its own option rather than a modifier placed on the other four categories.
 It is also renamed to ‘discontinuous’.
-This improves international compability (12.4 Boundary shape)
+This improves international compatibility (Boundary shape)

 - ADD a clear statement about when to switch from recording a diffuse horizon transition to defining a new horizon.
 30 cm is the proposed cutoff.
-(12.5 Boundary distinctness)
+(Boundary distinctness)

 - REMOVE Table 3 ‘soil water state and soil water potential’ in favour of using the soil water status codes in Table 4.
 Applying Table 3 correctly requires a tensiometer and/or laboratory data.
 The schema in Table 4 aligns more closely with international soil water status description requirements.